wshager/xcollectionbrowser/README.md

 });
 ```

-/Important note/: currently you have to force Dojo locale to 'en-us' in Windows.
+*Important note*: currently you have to force Dojo locale to 'en-us' in Windows.

 --------